xubingyue/avocadodb/Documentation/Books/Manual/Architecture/StorageEngines.md

     --rocksdb.block-cache-size

-ArangoDB distributes the available memory equally between the two caches by default.
+AvocadoDB distributes the available memory equally between the two caches by default.

-ArangoDB chooses a size for the various levels in RocksDB that is suitable for general purpose applications.
+AvocadoDB chooses a size for the various levels in RocksDB that is suitable for general purpose applications.

 RocksDB log strutured data levels have increasing size